 “There can be distrust among design, construction and owners,” Travis said.
 To break down barriers, he used methods that reflected his own values, optimism and faith in people.

 “Deep down, most of us have good intentions,” Travis said.
 “I tried to remind people about that — and who we were working for.
 At the beginning of every project I’d say: ‘We’re all on this project team.
 If we can’t find a level to discuss issues and get to the bottom of them, then the project will fail — and we all will fail.’”

-Travis’s approach helped change the way the Franklin city government did business, and as a result he and then-Mayor Joe McGuinness began to receive positive feedback from consultants and contractors.
+Travis’ approach helped change the way the Franklin city government did business and, as a result, he and then-Mayor Joe McGuinness, now Avenew CEO, began to receive positive feedback from consultants and contractors.
 “Franklin became a place where people wanted to do business,” Travis said.
 The city’s contracts received more contractor bids than ever, and collaboration among stakeholders led to projects being completed on time — with improved quality.